-12. Easy to get to: It’s a five hour direct flight on Air Canada Rouge from Toronto to Maurice Bishop International Airport (GND), which is just minutes away from Grenada’s best beaches.
-JetBlue Airways just announced twice weekly direct flights on Thursdays and Sundays from New York’s JFK airport beginning June 11, 2015.
-And Delta launched new service from Atlanta.
+It’s a five hour direct flight on Air Canada Rouge from Toronto to Maurice Bishop International Airport (GND), which is just minutes away from Grenada’s best beaches.
+JetBlue Airways offers twice weekly service and Delta launched new service from Atlanta.

 I’m keen to learn more about this under-the-radar destination so I’m checking property listings and will definitely be watching HGTV’s upcoming episode of House Hunters International featuring Grenada.
 Stay tuned for more details.
 You just might be seeing me on the beach.

 If you enjoyed this post, why not check out A Food-lover’s Guide to Grenada, a wrap-up of our top foodie picks of everything fresh, authentic and delicious on the island.

 Grenada Tourism Authority Canada: 90 Eglington Ave East, Suite 605, Toronto, Ontario

 Dividing her time between Canada, Guatemala and Mexico (or the nearest tropical beach), Michele Peterson is the founder of A Taste for Travel.
 Her award-winning travel and food writing has appeared in Lonely Planet’s cookbook Mexico: From the Source, National Geographic Traveler, Fodor’s and 100+ other publications.